 All applicants must:

-- Meet TSI College Readiness Standards, or meet TSI exemption standards.
+- Meet TSI College Readiness Standards, or meet TSI exemption standards (view testing requirements).

 - Complete all prerequisite courses with a minimum of "B" as listed in the Occupational Therapy Assistant Program Degree plan.
-BIOL 2401 Anatomy and Physiology I must be completed within the past five years and OTHA 1305 Principles of Occupational Therapy must be completed within the past two years.
-OTHA 1305 Principles of Occupational Therapy is offered in a Hybrid course format.
+OTHA 1305 Principles of Occupational Therapy must be completed within the past two years.
+OTHA 1305 Principles of Occupational Therapy is offered in both a hybrid and fully online course format.

-- Complete the HESI A2 (Admissions Assessment) Exam as follows: Achieve an English Language Composite Score of 75% or higher, a Science (Anatomy & Physiology) Score of 75% or higher, a Math Score of 75% or higher, and a Composite Score of 75% or higher.
+- Complete the HESI A2 Exam (Health Education Systems, Inc.) Admission Assessment as follows: Achieve an English Language Composite Score of 75% or higher, a Science (Anatomy & Physiology) Score of 75% or higher, a Math Score of 75% or higher, and a Composite Score of 75% or higher.
 Scores must be current within the last 2 years.
 HESI A2 Exemptions are not permitted.

 - Earn a minimum grade of “B” in “Principles of Occupational Therapy” course within the last two years.